top of page

 The couple is willing to conform to the good standards of this document and any requirements by the priest officiating the wedding.

 The couple has committed to making St. Mary & St. Bartholomew’s their church home.

 If the Bride or Groom has not been baptized and Confirmed, they are strongly encouraged to be baptized and Confirmed.

 How are wedding arrangements made?

 1. The Wedding Date Request Form is completed from our website from this link http://smsbchurch.org at least 6 months (8 months if this is a second marriage) prior to the anticipated wedding date.
 Once you have read the wedding policies, fill out the request form and submit it, it will be sent to Carol Anne Foster.
-The Rector will follow up the submission of the request form.
-Prior to the couple setting any wedding related dates the scheduling of a wedding must receive the approval of the Rector.
+The Rector will follow up on the submission of the request form.
+Prior to the couple setting any wedding-related dates the scheduling of a wedding must receive the approval of the Rector.
 The couple may need to meet with the officiating priest before a date is affirmed.

 2. Once the Wedding Date Request Form has been approved and the wedding date is set: